Loginistaken/Short-Story/sequel-to0Unfunny-woke up laughing.md

-slow realization how horrifying the repulse to laugh was and how he lost all his friends within the dream, realized no body likes to hear about other people dreams but somehow the plot mangled him as he couldn't decpict from reality anymore how crazy things had been the several years of his life and everything, hell it felt real just because someone slipped on a bannnana the world collapsed,
+slow realization how horrifying the repulse to laugh was and how he lost all his friends within the dream, realized no body likes to hear about other people dreams but somehow the plot mangled him as he couldn't decpict from reality anymore how crazy things had been the several years of his life and everything, hell it felt real just because someone slipped on a banana the world collapsed,
 he thought deeply how to capture the dream on canvas man wasn't as invincible as jokes made them seem.